 MassGIS Data: MassDEP Solid Waste Diversion and Disposal

-The Solid Waste Diversion and Disposal Datalayer was compiled by the Department of Environmental Protection (MassDEP) to track the locations of land disposal of solid waste.
+The Solid Waste Diversion and Disposal Datalayer was compiled by the Department of Environmental Protection (MassDEP) to track both traditional solid waste management techniques (municipal solid waste combustion, transfer, land disposal) and waste reduction activities (recycling and composting).

 Table of Contents